 TRY IT!
 These Lean & Moist Turkey Burgers have got you covered with some hidden veggies and high-protein, lean meat.
 The added zucchini keeps the patty moist and makes for one massive burger.

 As you can see, the options are endless for a healthy meal makeover!
-When healthifying your own recipes, modifying one piece at a time.
+When healthifying your own recipes, modify one piece at a time.
 With some time and experimentation, you will be able to discover what nutritious and delicious eats you like the most!